 What are some of the uses of washing soda?

-- Removes stains.
-Washing soda is highly alkaline, and can act as a solvent to remove some stains.
+Removes stains.
+Washing soda is highly alkaline, and can act as a solvent to remove stains.

-- Controls aphids, whiteflies, and black spots on roses.
-Mix it with water in a spray bottle and spray on plants to help control outdoor pests.
+Cleans outdoor furniture.
+Controls aphids, whiteflies and black spots on roses.
+Mix it with water in a spray bottle, and spray it on plants to help control outdoor pests.

-The main difference between washing soda and a laundry detergent, like Ariel, is the detergent’s additional ingredients and the use of surfactants, whereas washing soda is usually just an ingredient used in homemade laundry detergent, which will usually contain:
+The main difference between washing soda and a laundry detergent, like Ariel, is the detergent’s additional ingredients and the use of surfactants.
+Luckily you don’t have to know how to make detergent powder, as there are complex laundry detergents developed to clean garments specifically, while washing soda is usually just an ingredient used in homemade laundry detergents that usually contain the following:

-- Water softeners.
-Like washing soda or borax (a boron compound), water softeners work to soften hard water so that the main laundry detergent ingredients can work.
+Like washing soda or borax (a boron compound), they work to soften hard water so that the main laundry detergent ingredients can work effectively.

-- Boosters.
-This works to remove hard-to-remove stains and to whiten whites.
+This works to remove resistant stains and to whiten whites.